Universal limit linear series and descent of moduli spaces: Applications over real and -adic fields

 We now apply our results to study rational points over real and $p$-adic fields, in particular proving Theorem \ref{thm:lls-real} and Corollary \ref{cor:lls-real} in the real case.
 We first prove the following basic result.
 (While we believe this should be in the literature somewhere with an actual proof, we have failed to find it.)

 \begin{prop} Suppose given a field $K$ which is either $\RR$ or a $p$-adic field, a smooth curve $B$ over $K$, a point $b \in B(K)$, and a finite flat morphism $\pi:Y \to B$ of $K$-schemes.
 Suppose further that no ramification point of $\pi$ over $b$ is a $K$-point.
-Then there is an analytic neighborhood $U$ of $b$ such that for all $b' \in U(K)$, the number of $K$-rational points in the fibers $Y_{b'}$ is constant. \end{prop}
+Then there is an analytic neighborhood $U$ of $b$ such that for all $b' \in U(K)$, none of the $K$-rational points in the fibers $Y_{b'}$ are ramified, and the number of $K$-rational points over $U$ is constant. \end{prop}

 In the above, $B(K)$ and $Y(K)$ denote sets of $K$-rational points.

 \begin{proof} Let $\nu:(U,u)\to (B,b)$ be an \'etale neighborhood of $b$, with $u \in U(K)$, over which $Y$ splits as a disjoint union $Y\times_B U=\bigsqcup_{i=1}^n Y_i$, with $Y_i\to U$ an isomorphism for $i=1,\ldots,m$ and $Y_j\to U$ a morphism whose fiber over $b$ contains no $K$-points for $j=m+1,\dots,n$.
 Since $\nu$ is an analytic-local isomorphism, it suffices to prove the result for $Y_U\to U$ and thus we may assume that $Y$ breaks up in the manner described.
 We will thus replace $B$ by $U$ and work under the additional assumption that $Y$ decomposes.